NiteshGit123/Fetal_biometry_prediction-basic_CNN/README.md

-# SegNet Image Segmentation
+# Fetal Biometry prediction

 ## Introduction
-This project implements a simplified version of SegNet, a deep convolutional encoder-decoder architecture for image segmentation.
-SegNet is designed for pixel-wise classification, making it suitable for tasks like semantic segmentation, where the goal is to assign a class label to each pixel in the input image.
-The network in this project takes grayscale images as input (with 1 channel) and outputs a single-channel segmented image (binary or multi-class).
+This project implements the BiometryDetection model, a deep learning architecture for detecting biometric features in images.
+The model is designed for classification tasks, where the goal is to predict class labels for the input images.
+It takes grayscale images as input (with 1 channel) and outputs class probabilities for 8 distinct classes.

-The architecture consists of three encoding and three decoding stages, each having convolutional and batch normalization layers.
-Max pooling is used during the encoding phase to downsample the feature maps, and indices of pooling are saved to enable unpooling in the decoding phase.
+The architecture consists of two convolutional layers followed by max pooling, dropout for regularization, and a fully connected layer for classification.
+Max pooling is utilized to downsample the feature maps, and dropout is applied after the second convolutional layer to mitigate overfitting.
+The forward method defines the forward pass of the network, processing the input through the convolutional layers and ultimately producing class predictions.

 ## Project Structure
 The project is organized as follows: